Close Search

 Wells City Trail

 This 3 mile walk is in the form of a "figure of eight", allowing two shorter walks.
-It takes the visitor around both the cathedral precincts and down the high street to discover almshouses and St Cuthbert's Church.
+It takes the visitor around both the cathedral precincts and down the high street to discover Almshouses and St Cuthbert's Church.

 This invaluable walking tour map is available in A4 format at Wells Tourist Information Centre, situated next to the Town Hall BA5 2RB, cost £1.00.